 Two general types of origins have been proposed for neoplasms.

 According to the concept of monoclonal origin, the initial neoplastic change affects a single cell, which then multiplies and gives rise to the neoplasm.
 The monoclonal origin of neoplasms has been clearly shown in neoplasms of B lymphocytes (B-cell lymphomas and plasma-cell myelomas) that produce immunoglobulin and in some other tumor types by isoenzyme studies (Figure 18-1).

 Methods of characterization of cell populations as monoclonal or polyclonal.
 A: Immunoglobulin light and heavy chain distribution in a B lymphocyte population.
 B: Glucose-6-phosphate dehydrogenase (G6PD) isoenzyme studies may be used in some female patients.
 G6PD isoenzyme inheritance is X-linked.
 In heterozygous females, one X chromosome codes for the A isoenzyme and the other for the B isoenzyme.
 Because one X chromosome is randomly inactivated in the adult cell, an adult cell will contain only one of the isoenzymes.
 A polyclonal population will be composed of cells containing both isoenzymes in approximately equal amounts, whereas a monoclonal population will be composed of cells that express only one isoenzyme.

 Note that as a neoplasm progresses, further subclones may evolve from the initial clone as a result of additional ongoing genetic changes (multiple hits; see below).

 A carcinogenic agent acting on a large number of similar cells may produce a field of potentially neoplastic cells.
-Neoplasms may then arise ...
+Neoplasms may then arise from ...